 Parsons Field - Northeastern Huskies

 Parsons Field is a multipurpose facility located a mile and a half from the Northeastern University campus in Brookline, MA.
-It hosts the Northeastern baseball and soccer teams.
-It also served as the home of the Husky football team until the university disbanded the team following the 2009 season.
+It hosts the Northeastern baseball and soccer teams, and formerly served as the home of Husky football until the university disbanded the program following the 2009 season.

 Food & Beverage 0